-In addition to the business disruptions caused by the COVID-19 pandemic described above, our operations, and those of our CMOs, CROs and other contractors and consultants, could be subject to other disruptions, including those caused by earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or man-made disasters or business interruptions, for which we are predominantly self-insured.
+In addition to the business disruptions caused by the COVID-19 pandemic or cybersecurity attacks described above, our operations, and those of our CMOs, CROs, clinical trial sites and other contractors and consultants, could be subject to other disruptions, including those caused by earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or man-made disasters or business interruptions, for which we are predominantly self-insured.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.

 Our ability to manufacture our product candidates could be disrupted if our operations or those of our suppliers are affected by a man-made or natural disaster or other business interruption.
-Our corporate headquarters and planned manufacturing facility are located in California near major earthquake faults and fire zones.
+Our corporate headquarters and manufacturing facility are located in California near major earthquake faults and fire zones.
 The ultimate impact on us, our significant suppliers and our general infrastructure of being located near major earthquake faults and fire zones and being consolidated in certain geographical areas is unknown, but our operations and financial condition could suffer in the event of a major earthquake, fire or other natural disaster.

 Our relationships with customers, physicians, and third-party payors are subject, directly or indirectly, to federal, state, local and foreign healthcare fraud and abuse laws, false claims laws, health information privacy and security laws, and other healthcare laws and regulations.
-If we or our employees, independent contractors, consultants, commercial partners and vendors violate these laws, we could face substantial penalties.
+If we or our employees, independent contractors, consultants, commercial partners and vendors violate these laws, we could face substantial penalties.\

 These laws may impact, among other things, our clinical research program, as well as our proposed and future sales, marketing and education programs.
 In particular, the promotion, sales and marketing of healthcare items and services is subject to extensive laws and regulations designed to prevent fraud, kickbacks, self-dealing and other abusive practices.
 These laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, sales commission, customer incentive and other business arrangements.
-We may also be subject to federal, state and foreign laws governing the privacy and security of identifiable patient information.
+We may also be subject to federal, state and foreign laws governing the privacy and security of identifiable patient information, price reporting, false claims and provider transparency.
+If our operations are found to be in violation of any of these laws that apply to us, we may be subject to significant civil, criminal and administrative penalties.